Billy-Buckley/solar-system/Readme.md

 This repository stores....
 Code for my basic website about our solar system.
-It contains infomation of all the planets and the sun..
+It contains infomation of all the planets and the sun...